dlefebvre614/Simplon-Symfony_5.3.3-mySupport_test/README.md

 ISSUE #3 : Factorization and twigs preparation in branch twig

+ISSUE #4 : Production in Heroku to see the front-end model on line

-ISSUE #4 : Authentification : bundle user
+ISSUE #5 : Authentification : bundle user (tests and validation before relication in mySupport)